 The FWP conditions followed the same assumptions as previous.
-Aquatic habitat acreage is expected to decrease as the dike fields sediment in at the rates identified in Table 7 above by TY25 and TY50.
+Aquatic habitat acreage is expected to decrease as the dike fields sediment in at the rates identified in Table 3 above by TY25 and TY50.
 Some habitat value improvement can be realized by improving the hydrologic regime via dike notching and targeted re-opening of tributary and backwater flow.
 Marsh HSI metrics "DIVERSVEG," "REGIME", and "DEPTHWATER" improvements are expected over time, resulting in an increased habitat value from 0.47 to 0.76 after 50 years.

 Opportunities to notch existing dikes and remove sediment from filled in backwaters and tributaries are abundant throughout the MKARNS.
 The 2005 EIS identified numerous locations that can be reconnected to the Arkansas River flow regime to restore shallow backwater habitats.
-Future agency coordination efforts would refine that list to identify the most appropriate sequence of sites that avoid and minimize adverse impacts to recreation, navigation, and adjacent non-aquatic lands while maximizing aquatic habitat output and success.
+Future agency coordination efforts would refine that list to identify the most appropriate sequence of sites that avoid and minimize adverse impacts to recreation, navigation, and adjacent nonaquatic lands while maximizing aquatic habitat output and success.
 Throughout the MKARNS, a total of 2,225 acres would need to be restored through the above mitigation efforts to offset the loss of 1,365 AAHUs throughout the 50-year project life.
 This was demonstrated in the habitat models through the dike notching and opening of previously sedimented-in waterways utilizing the same dike field filling in rates from the 2005 EIS.
+An estimated 5.854 acres of existing marsh/backwater habitat across dike fields would initially be required at TY0 and, after dike fill rates for notched dikes are applied, would result in a total of 3,629 acres of marsh/backwater habitat at TY50.
 As more backwater areas are restored, future efforts would document habitat acreage and output to ensure the mitigation need is met.
 Future efforts also include inspecting any previously constructed mitigation features to assess their current outputs.
 If viable, their outputs would count towards the mitigation need.